SkafteNicki/dtu_mlops/s9_scalable_applications/inference.md

 ### ❔ Exercises

 Lets try implementing model distillation ourself.
-We are going to see if we can achive this on the [cifar10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset.
+We are going to see if we can achieve this on the [cifar10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset.
 Do note that exercise below can take quite long time to finish because it involves training multiple networks and therefore involve some waiting.